ArrogantGao/TreeWidthSolver.jl/README.md

 ```julia
 pkg> add TreeWidthSolver
 ```
-Then by `using TreeWidthSolver`, the package is loaded, and `Graphs.jl` is re-exported for convenience.
+Then by `using TreeWidthSolver`, the package is loaded.

 ### Examples